shannie25/SE-AI-Powered-Attendance-System/README.md

 3. **Data Layer**
    - Responsible for storing and managing data in the **MySQL Database**.
    - Uses encryptioin and authentication to ensure secure data access and storage.

+## Data Design
+The EduFace Attendance System database is designed to support a secure, scalable, and reliable facial-recognition-based attendance platform.
+It manages students, teachers, administrators, courses, attendance records, face embeddings, parents/guardians, notifications, reports, and audit logs.

+The data design follows relational database principles using MySQL 8.0, with strong enforcement of primary keys, foreign keys, constraints, indexes, triggers, views, and stored procedures.
+An Entity Relationship Diagram (ERD) is used to visualize all entities and their relationships.

+Student
+- Stores registered student accounts and academic information.
+- Identified by studentID (PK)
+- Includes login credentials, course, year level, and enrollment status
+- One student may have face data, attendance records, parents, notifications, and audit logs

+Teacher
+-Stores teacher accounts and department information.
+-Identified by teacherID (PK)
+-A teacher can handle multiple courses

+Administrator
+-Manages the entire system.
+-Identified by adminID (PK)
+-Responsible for approving registrations, managing valid student IDs, generating reports, and system monitoring

+Course
+-Represents academic subjects offered by the institution.
+-Identified by courseID (PK)
+-Assigned to one teacher
+-Controls attendance scanning availability

+Face_Data
+-Stores facial embeddings only, not raw images.
+-Identified by faceDataID (PK)
+-Linked to exactly one student
+Used for facial recognition during attendance scanning

+No actual images are reused or fetched.
+Only encrypted face encodings are stored.

+Attendance
+Stores daily attendance records.
+Identified by attendanceID (PK)
+Linked to one student and one ourse
+Enforces one attendance per student per course per day

+Parent_Guardian
+Stores parent or guardian accounts.
+Linked to exactly one student
+Receives attendance notifications

+Notification
+Stores messages sent to parents/guardians.
+Generated based on attendance events
+Supports SMS, Email, and Push notifications

+Report
+Stores generated attendance reports.
+Created by administrators
+Supports PDF, Excel, and CSV formats
+Audit_Log
+Tracks all system activities.
+Logs actions from students, teachers, admins, and parents

+Used for accountability and security auditing Valid_Student_I
+Admin-managed allowlist of student IDs.
+Ensures only authorized students can register
+Prevents unauthorized account creation Pending_Registration
+Stores registration requests awaiting admin approval.
+Supports student and parent registrations
+Ues triggers and procedures to enforce rules

 ## Architectural Flow
 The system's overall data flow and interaction between components can be illustrated as follows:
 ```